NormanTUD/UFO-Datensatz/models/python/README.md

 pip3 install -r requirements.txt
 ```

-Now you can use `source ~/.yolo_env/bin/activate` to load this environment before loading the main script with `python3 example.py`.
+Now you can use `source ~/.yolo_env/bin/activate` to load this environment before loading the main script with `python3 example.py --img imagefile.jpg`.

 ## Explanation of the results